MicrosoftDocs/windows-powershell-docs/docset/windows/multipoint/add-wmssystem.md

 ## OUTPUTS

 ### WmsSystem
-For each computer added a **WmsSystem** object is returned which contains specific infromation about the configuration and state of the MultiPoint system on that computer.
+For each computer added a **WmsSystem** object is returned which contains specific information about the configuration and state of the MultiPoint system on that computer.

 ## NOTES